ezechiaskumbu77/alx-system_engineering-devops/0x01-shell_permissions/README.md

 alx shell permission
-1. Script that prints the effective username of the current user
+1. Script that prints al the groups the current user is part of.